dtao/lazy.js/README.md

   .take(5);
 ```

 Looks almost identical, right?
-That's the idea: Lazy.js aims to be completely familiar to experienced JavaScript devs.
+That's the idea: Lazy.js aims to be completely familiar to JavaScript devs experienced with Underscore or Lodash.
 Every method from Underscore should have the same name and (almost) identical behavior in Lazy.js, except that instead of returning a fully-populated array on every call, it creates a *sequence* object with an `each` method.

 What's important here is that **no iteration takes place until you call `each`**, and **no intermediate arrays are created**.
-Essentially Lazy.js combines all query operations into a sequence that behaves quite a bit like the procedural code we wrote a moment ago.
+Essentially Lazy.js combines all query operations into a "sequence" that behaves quite a bit like the procedural code we wrote a moment ago.
 (If you ever *do* want an array, simply call `toArray` on the resulting sequence.)

-Of course, *unlike* the procedural approach, Lazy.js lets you keep your code clean and functional, and focus on building an application instead of optimizing array traversals.
+Of course, *unlike* the procedural approach, Lazy.js lets you keep your code clean and functional, and focus on solving whatever problem you're actually trying to solve instead of optimizing array traversals.

 Features
 --------

 So, Lazy.js is basically Underscore with lazy evaluation.
 Is that it?

-Of course not!
+Nope!

 ### Indefinite sequence generation